vladmalik/pasteimage/README.md

 Usage
 ----------------------------------------

+Add within HEAD tag of page:

 	function callback(src) {
 		//do something e.g., assign src to image
 	}

 	$(function() {
 		$.pasteimage(callback);
 	});

+Capture screenshot and use CTRL+V to paste on the page.

 Option 1: Show the image on the page
 ----------------------------------------